diogowernik/react-frontend-holding-and-investments/README.md

 ## How to start

 This project has a backend build in python.
-It is a Django Api project.
+Tha is a Django Api.

 First clone or fork the backend repository and run it on port 8000.
 You can check the Backend on the following link: